terrdv/dsa-arena/docs/architecture/loadtest.md

 | `-think-min`/`-think-max` | `0` | Random pause range between a player's submissions (`0` = back-to-back) |
 | `-dsn` | `$DATABASE_URL` | Postgres DSN for seeding the test problem |

-## 5. Reading the output

-The judge worker pool (`workers.WorkerPool`, sized in `cmd/server/main.go`) bounds how many Docker containers run at once.
-The diagnostic signature to look for when sweeping concurrency past that size: **p50 stays roughly flat** (a queued task still only takes as long to *run* once picked up), while **p95/p99 climb** as more submissions sit waiting for a free worker.
-Flat median + growing tail means the pool is queueing as designed.
-If p50 itself climbs, something other than queueing is degrading (e.g. host resource contention across containers).

-Container/host resource usage isn't collected by the script — watch `docker stats` (or `docker ps --filter name=judge-` for a running count) in a separate terminal alongside a run to correlate latency with actual CPU/ memory pressure.